 Community College of Vermont: Business Administration and Management

 Lyne keeps everything at Tri Properties running smoothly, efficiently and reliably.
 She is the backbone of the back office – overseeing the day-to-day financial operations for Tri Properties and the companies in our portfolio.
-She currently manages Tri Properties’ accounting, human resources and information technology departments, ensuring that we have the expertise and resources needed to effectively serve our clients.
+She currently manages Tri Properties’ accounting and human resources departments, ensuring that we have the expertise and resources needed to effectively serve our clients.

 With more than thirty years of experience in real estate and construction, Lyne has become an indispensable member of our team.
 Her expert advice and the precision of her financial information are true assets to Tri Properties and our clients.

 DPAC.
 Bocci’s.
 Los Tres.
 Angus Barn.
 Toreros.